Digital Learning

 Stage 5 – Course Delivery

 Why is it important?
-To meet your learner’s individual needs and preferences.
+To meet diverse learner needs.

 How does it relate to learning psychology?